ducknuk/Asus-X542UQ-Hackintosh/README.md

 # Asus-X542UQ-Catalina
 This repository provides you the material of installation the Catalana Hackintosh opencore.
-Here you can find RELEASE and DEBUG versions.Feel free to ask questions and make contributions
+Here you can find RELEASE and DEBUG versions.
+Feel free to ask questions and make contributions

 <br>